 Another limitation of our formulation is that its calibration relies on LES results, which introduce several uncertainties, from the sub-grid turbulence closure model to the sampling method for the actuator line model (Martínez-Tossas et al., 2017).
-Using only real measurements would not remove all uncertainties either, as measurements have their own intrinsic uncertainties, plus each experiment tends to be specific to the chosen setup and therefore difficult to generalize.
-Even if we used Direct Numerical Simulation (DNS), which we cannot do yet due to the high Reynolds number of the wind flow, resolving the blades correctly would still require an actuator-line model or similar parameterization, which would add some uncertainty.
+Using only real measurements would not remove all uncertainties either, as measurements have their own intrinsic uncertainties, and each experiment tends to be specific to the chosen setup and therefore difficult to generalize.
+Even if we used direct numerical simulation (DNS), which we cannot do yet due to the high Reynolds number of the wind flow, resolving the blades correctly would still require an actuator line model or similar parameterization, which would add some uncertainty.

-Appendix A: Supplemental figures
+Appendix A: Additional figures

-Appendix A contains Figures A1 and A2 that were briefly discussed in the main text.
+Appendix A contains Figs. A1 and A2 that are briefly discussed in the main text.